Skip to content

 • 77.3% felt that any changes to the teaching on their course were well communicated

-This places dBs Institute in the top 5 nationally among specialist music providers.*
+This places dBs Institute in the top 5 nationally among larger specialist music providers.*

 Want to study at a top-performing specialist music education provider?
 See what spaces are available for September 2025 through Clearing on our website.